esnet/EScp/README.md

   1) It will slow down EScp, in some cases noticably as all RUST based events are written out sequentially.
   2) libDTN events are logged to a circular buffer.
-This buffer can overflow and if an overflow occurs the oldest log entries will be
+This buffer can overflow and if an overflow occurs the oldest log entries will be deleted.
+  3) libDTN logs are not timestamped, although they are sequential.
+The timestamp comes from the RUST backend when the message is pulled off the queue.

 SECURITY